SODALITE-EU/refactoring-option-discoverer/README.md

 The information about building semantic reasoner can be found at ` https://github.com/SODALITE-EU/semantic-reasoner `

-Then, use `maven` to build this module project.
+Then, use `maven` to build this project.
 ```
 mvn clean install
 ```